 Using dd to create a file of a specific size

-command allows you to create an empty file of particular size.
+The dd command allows you to create an empty file of particular size.
 Creating these arbitrary heavy files, may be useful for testing purposes.